raspberrypilearning/swarms-schools-flocks/en/step_4.md

 title: Move a sprite randomly around the screen
 ---

-Adjust the `random`{:class='block3operators'} range to change how quickly the sprite moves around the screen
+Adjust the `random`{:class='block3operators'} range to change how quickly the sprite moves around the screen.

 ```blocks3
 when flag clicked